lixpaulian/stm32f7-uart/README.md

 The first two values are expressed in number of sample time units (1/8 or 1/16 bit time, depending on the oversampling rate); they can be between 0 and 31.
 The Driver Enable Polarity will be 1 if the RS485_POLARITY is added to the `mode` argument.
 For more details consult the STM32F7xx family Reference Manual.

 If the DE pin used is not the one defined by the STM32F7xx hardware, you can derive your own uart class and replace the function `void uart::do_rs485_de (bool state)`.
 The same applies for sending breaks: you may want to replace the function `int uart::do_tcsendbreak (int duration)` with your own.
 The hardware generated break by the STM32F7xx family of controllers is only one character long (consult the controller's Reference Manual), and for some applications it might be too short.
-Moreover, with the built-in function, the parameter `duration` of the `tcsendbreak ()` function is simply ignored.
+Moreover, in the built-in function, the parameter `duration` of the `tcsendbreak ()` function is simply ignored, whereas a custom implementation may/should use it.
+Such a custom function would probably reconfigure the UART's TxD pin as output port, then switch it low, wait for the specified amount of time in a uOS++ delay function, switch the port high and finally reconfigure the pin as TxD.

 ## Version
-* 1.0 (18 August 2017)
+* 1.10 (20 August 2017)

 ## License
 * MIT